codemagic-ci-cd/codemagic-docs/content/rest-api/builds.md

 APIs for managing builds are currently available for developers to preview.
 During the preview period, the API may change without advance notice.

+If you have multiple similar workflows for the same project, you might be interested in using <a href="https://blog.codemagic.io/dynamic-workflows-with-codemagic-api/" target="_blank" onclick="sendGtag('Link_in_docs_clicked','dynamic-workflows-with-codemagic-api')">Dynamic Workflows</a> to make your life easier.

 ## Start a new build

 `POST /builds`